Regional 2 South East

 Regional 2 South East, previously known as London 1 South, is an English level 6 rugby union regional league for rugby clubs in London and the south-east of England including sides from East Sussex, south Essex, south Greater London, Hampshire, Kent, Surrey and West Sussex.
 When this division began in 1987 it was known as London 2 South, changing to London 1 South ahead of the 2009–10 season.
+It used to be the feeder league for London & South East Premier into which the champions were promoted, while the second-placed team entered a play-off against the runner-up of London 1 North.
+Three teams were relegated into either London 2 South East and London 2 South West depending on their location.
+The league was renamed as Regional 2 South East for the 2022–23 season and moved from a 14 team, to a 12 team competition.
+The champions are promoted to either Regional 1 South Central or Regional 1 South East depending on geographical location, whiles relegated sides go to either Counties 1 Kent or Counties 1 Surrey/Sussex.

-It was the feeder league for London & South East Premier into which the champion team each season is promoted.
-The second-placed team entered a play-off against the runner-up of London 1 North.
-Three teams were relegated into a mixture of London 2 South East and London 2 South West.
+The winner of the league after the revamp was Horsham, whilst current champions are Medway.

 Structure and format

-The fourteen teams play home and away matches from September through to April, making a total of twenty-six matches each.
+The twelve teams play home and away matches from September through to April, making a total of twenty-two matches each.
 The results of the matches contribute points to the league as follows: